-There are 2 major common pest species found in Australia, the Cat flea – Clenocephalides felis
+There are 2 major common pest species found in Australia, the Cat flea – Ctenocephalides felis

-and the Dog flea – Clenocephalides canis.
+and the Dog flea – Ctenocephalides canis.
 Neither of these species is host specific, however flea infestation in the home usually can be traced to infestation on domestic pets.

 Life Cycle & Habitat:

 Flea eggs are deposited in undisturbed areas such as breeding spots frequented by pets, floorboard cracks and carpet.
 In ideal conditions of high temperature and humidity, the flea can develop from egg to adult in 17 days and the female can lay 100 eggs in her adult life.
 Fleas have also adapted the ability to lay dormant in the pupa stage for long periods until conditions are suitable i.e. they can hatch when they sense the vibrations or warmth of a host.
 This explains why homes that have been uninhabited for several months may have large numbers of adult fleas as soon as the residents return.